zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 Use the `lcp list` command to list projects and services.
 Here are some common examples.

-See the full list of projects and services you own or collaborate on:
+See the full list of projects, services, and instances you own or collaborate on:

 ```shell
 lcp list